Nissan X-Trail SUV

 Diesel engine is very economical, keeping running costs down

-Maintaining your X-Trail should be relatively hassle-free, too, thanks to Nissan offering fixed-price services.
-They start from £159 on diesel models and include one year’s roadside assistance, a free courtesy car, and software updates for items such as the car’s sat-nav.
+Servicing your X-Trail should be relatively affordable.
+Nissan offers fixed-price services that start from £159 on diesel models and include one year’s roadside assistance, a free courtesy car and software updates for the sat nav.
+Insurance runs from group 19 (Visia model) to group 20 in the top-of-the-range Tekna.

 Interior & comfort